String of Pearls (Senecio rowleyanus) in a blue pot with a white macrame hanger, displayed by a bright window. Macrame hanger included.

 This string of pearls also comes in another lovely variety, a variegated string of pearls, with its white-creamy foliage.

-When grown indoors, place it near a window that receives bright indirect sunlight.
+When grown indoors, place it near a window that receives bright indirect sunlight for at least 4-6 hours a day.
 South-facing or west-facing windows are usually the best choices.
 You can also use artificial grow lights to provide the necessary light if natural sunlight is limited.

-When it comes to the outdoor string of pearls light requirements, it is a low-maintenance succulent plant that prefers full sun to partial shade to thrive.
-Four hours of direct morning or evening sun can also be beneficial for your Senecio rowleyanus, but be careful not to expose it to intense, direct sunlight for extended periods as it can scorch the leaves of your String of Pearls succulent.
+When growing outdoors, your low-maintenance string of pearls prefers full sun to partial shade to thrive.
+Four hours of direct morning or evening sun can also be beneficial for your Senecio rowleyanus, but be careful not to expose it to intense, direct sunlight for extended periods, as it can scorch the leaves of your String of Pearls succulent.

 Keep an eye on your string of pearl succulents for any signs of light stress.
 If the leaves start to turn yellow or brown, it could be a sign that the light is too intense.
 On the other hand, if the leaves become elongated and spaced out, it might indicate that your pearl succulent is not receiving enough light.